martcoder/ann_evolutionary_algorithm/README.md

                   OR

-                  ./algorithm.exe a OR ./algorithm.exe a f [n]  OR ./algorithm.exe a c [n] where a tells the program to use accelerometer data where f tells the program to use specifically the fft-processed accel data where c tells the program to use specifically the cepstrogram-processed accel data where the optional n tells the program to normalise the input data
+                  ./algorithm.exe a   OR   ./algorithm.exe a f [n]
+                  OR   ./algorithm.exe a c [n]   OR   ./algorithm.exe a r [n] where a tells the program to use accelerometer data where a f tells the program to use specifically the fft-processed accel data where a c tells the program to use specifically the cepstrogram-processed accel data where a r tells the program to use running-average processed accel data where the optional n tells the program to normalise the input data